 Jennifer holding her confirmation spot for Kona!

-group and qualified for the 2011 Ironman World Championship in Kona, Hawaii!
+Yes, Jennifer finished 2nd in her age group and qualified for the 2011 Ironman World Championship in Kona, Hawaii!
 This means I'll be her personal support crew next October in Kona, and I'll have to push her to train harder until then, but I won't have to do all the workouts, just motivate her! :)

 We're now sitting in Beverley Hills in a little café waiting for some Hollywood stars to show up and sharing quickly Ironman adventures before we head out for our honeymoon in Fiji.
 Jennifer is now an Ironman (Ironwoman) and actually beat me while doing so.
 I might have to stay quiet until the next revenge event: Gatineau Loppett, Montréal Half-Marathon, Ottawa Marathon, Muskoka 70.3, etc. I'll have many occasions to beat her again, but I have to admit that it's going to take another full Ironman to really take this one back.
 Since I won't be racing in Kona 2011, I'll have to convince Jennifer to HTFU and register with me for Ironman Canada in 2012.
 She's already trying to bail out of it or make excuses.
 She's afraid of the hills, afraid of this or that, but she's mostly afraid that I'll beat her this time around!